-Exercise Physiologists are health professionals who have specialised in clinical exercise interventions for a broad range of pathological populations.
+Exercise Physiologists are university qualified health professionals who have specialised in clinical exercise interventions for people with a broad range of diseases and other chronic conditions.

-The aim of an exercise physiologists’ interventions is to prevent or manage chronic disease or injury, and assist in restoring optimal physical function, health or wellness.
+An exercise physiologists’ therapy aims to prevent or manage chronic disease or injury, and assist in restoring optimal physical function, health, or wellness.

-Another large role an exercise physiologist plays is in providing health and physical activity education, advice and support for lifestyle modification, with a strong focus on achieving behavioural change.
+They also provide health and physical activity education, advice, and support for lifestyle modification, with a strong focus on supporting you to change your behaviour.

 - Cancer – during treatment or recovery from cancer.

 - Cardiovascular conditions – including myocardial infarction, chronic heart failure and peripheral artery disease, etc.

 - Kidney conditions – including chronic kidney disease